 I'm a postdoctoral researcher at the Max-Planck-Institute for Intelligent Systems.
 My research focus lies in the area of 3D computer vision and computer graphics, especially non-rigid shape analysis, human body shape modelling and dynamic clothing shape modelling.

-human motion/action/behavior analysis, human-scene interaction
+human behavior analysis, human motion generation, human-scene interaction